davenpi/davenpi.github.io/_pages/pie.md

 - **Major obstacles**: Courage.
 Understanding myself and what the best path through all of this is for me.
-Maintaining a high bar on work ethic and clarity of thought.
+Etc.

 - **Timeline**: Join a startup or other group working on something meaningful (Spring/Summer 2023).
 Aviation scholarship (Winter 2023).